mick-s9/CodeInstitute_Project_2/README.md

 <h3>Starting page</h3>
 <ul>
   <li>The welcome page allows you to enter your username and start playing by clicking on Start Quiz</li>
+  <li>In this page there is also a paragraph that lists the number of levels and the rules</li>
 </ul>